ircdocs/modern-irc/index.md

 ### Tags

-The **tags** part is optional, and MUST NOT be sent unless explicitly enabled by a [capability](#capability-negotiation).
-Messages may omit the part entirely.
+The **tags** part is optional, and MUST NOT be sent unless explicitly enabled by [a capability](#capability-negotiation).
 This message part starts with a leading `('@', 0x40)` character, which MUST be the first character of the message itself.
-The leading `('@', 0x40)` is stripped from the value before it's processed further.
+The leading `('@', 0x40)` is stripped from the value before it gets processed further.

 This is the format of the **tags** part: